bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 #### EDW (aka Silver) (Data according to business entities)

-The EDW (Enterprise Data Warehouse) layer focuses on transforming raw data into cleaned, enriched, and validated datasets that are the building blocks for downstream consumption and analysis.
+The EDW (Enterprise Data Warehouse) zone focuses on transforming raw data into cleaned, enriched, and validated datasets that are the building blocks for downstream consumption and analysis.

 Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.

-The EDW layer uses three primary schemas:
+The EDW zone uses three primary schemas:
 - **`edw_stg`** - Source-centric staging objects (transformations, cleaning, normalization)
 - **`edw_ref`** - Reference data (conformed lookups, master data)
 - **`edw`** - Base marts (dimensions, facts - curated entities)